YvesJaques/NLW6-NodeJs/README.md

 ## Requirements

  - User registration
-    [ ] Should not be able to register an user with an email already in use [ ] Should not be able to register an user with no email
+    [ x ] Should not be able to register an user with an email already in use [ x ] Should not be able to register an user with no email

  - TAG registration
     [ ] Should not be able to register multiple tags with the same name